 As well as writing regularly for the arts media Susan Bright is commissioned to contribute to artist monographs, museum catalogues and edited books.
 Included here are some selected examples.

-To coincide with my guest curation for PHotoESPAÑA 2019 this publication draws on the commonalities between the work exhibited.
+Commissioned to coincide with the Guest Curation of PHotoESPAÑA 2019 this publication draws on the commonalities between the work exhibited.
 This includes: art history, painting, miscommunication, collaboration and the archive.
-Spanish and English.
+Available in both Spanish and English.

 The introduction to this book considers Naughten’s questioning of the veracity of the photograph; the authenticity of map making; the desires for reality and fantasy; and the malleability of history.

 Susan Bright, Candy Graphics and Elina Brotherus together conceived this handmade box to coincide with Brotherus’ solo exhibition at Serlachius Museum in Finland.
 It contains an essay by Susan Bright and is limited to 200.
 It contains 80 cards representing work from 2016 – 2018.
 All editions are signed by the artist.

 Susan Bright interviewed and wrote an overview of fashion photographer Erik Madigan Heck’s work to date in his first monograph.